hex-digital/bloom/README.md

 ## Features

 - Environment variables, powered by [env](oscarotero/env) and [dotenv](https://github.com/vlucas/phpdotenv).
+- Improved CSS objects and extra utilities, from [CaptainCSS](https://captaincss.hexdigital.com/).
 - Image Lazy Loading, powered by [Vanilla LazyLoad](https://github.com/verlok/vanilla-lazyload).

-Note that some of the functionality relies on our [functionality plugin, Sprout](https://github.com/hex-digital/sprout).
+Note that some functionality relies on our [functionality plugin, Sprout](https://github.com/hex-digital/sprout).
 This should be added to your `mu-plugins`.
-If any functionality is enable that relies on Sprout, and Sprout is not found, you'll see an error in the WordPress dashboard.
+If any functionality is enabled that relies on Sprout, and Sprout is not found, you'll see an error in the WordPress dashboard.

 See [the Sage repository](https://github.com/roots/sage) for more features from the underlying framework.